-The web audio API has a lot of potential and can do awesome stuff.
-But first — how well is the API supported across the board?
+The web audio API has a lot of potential, and it can do awesome stuff.
+But first, how well is the API supported across the board?

 Good question!
-Here are couple of examples demonstrating the capabilities of the Web Audio API.
-Make sure you have sound on.
+Here are a couple of examples demonstrating the capabilities of the Web Audio API.
+Make sure you have your sound on.

 The web audio API handles audio operation through an audio context.
 Everything starts with the audio context.
 With the audio context, you can hook up different audio nodes.

 Audio nodes are linked by their inputs and outputs.
-The chain of inputs and outputs going through a node create a destination — destination being the audio frequency which we pick up with our ears.
+The chain of inputs and outputs going through a node create a destination.
+The destination is the audio frequency we pick up with our ears.

 If you’re the type of person who wants to know all the tiny details, here’s a sweet link to get you started.